 Credit Risk.
 The District has no investment policy that would further limit its investment choices.
-The State Treasurer's investment pool 5 was rated AAAF/S1+ by Standard and Poor's at year end.
-The U.S. Treasuries are rated AA+ by Standard and Poor's at year end.
+The State Treasurer's investment pool 5 was rated AAAF/S1 by Standard and Poor's at year end.
+The U.S. Treasuries and investments in money market accounts were rated AA+ and AAAm, respectively, by Standard and Poor's at year end.

 Custodial Credit Risk - Investments.
-The District's investment in the State Treasurer's investment pool(s) represents a proportionate interest in the pool's portfolio; however, the District's portion is not identified with specific investments and is not subject to custodial credit risk.
+The District's investment in the State Treasurer's investment pool represents a proportionate interest in the pool's portfolio; however, the District's portion is not identified with specific investments and is not subject to custodial credit risk.